Someone Almost Stole a Travel Booking Startup's Domain Through Social Engineering

 Day 1, 3:00 PM - Support Contact

 Called registrar support.
-Explained the situation, provided verification of our identity.
+Explained the situation, provided verification of identity.

 Day 1, 4:30 PM - Transfer Cancelled